 When researching, it’s important to ensure that every aspect of proper care is involved in the price (including aftercare).
 Doing so will avoid any surprise charges and help you to get a more concrete price.

 Cane Corso Ear Cropping Healing Time

-On average, the healing time can last anywhere between 7-14 days.
-At about this time the pup needs to go back in to have its stitches removed.
+On average, the healing time can last between 7-14 days.
+At about this time, the pup needs to return to have its stitches removed.

-Within a few hours after the initial surgery, the anesthetic will completely wear off.
-The Cane Corso pup will likely be alert and wanting little more than to go home and eat.
+The anesthetic will completely wear off within a few hours after the initial surgery.
+The Cane Corso pup will likely be alert and want little more than to go home and eat.

 The following day the puppy will behave as if nothing ever happened and will desire to proceed through its normal daily routine.
 Despite its desires, owners will have to give attention to the pup’s ears, limiting any roughhousing as much as possible (particularly with fellow pups or other pets) while keeping an eye on the stitched areas.

 Cane Corso ear cropping aftercare involves applying topical disinfectant on the stitched areas twice a day.

 If a rack (cone collar for puppies) keeps the pup from kicking or scratching its ears, it must be positioned to not irritate the ears.